 Extraterritorial obligation to protect

 42. The extraterritorial obligation to protect requires States parties to establish the necessary regulatory mechanisms to ensure that business entities, including transnational corporations, and other non-State actors that they are in a position to regulate, do not impair the enjoyment of Covenant rights in land-related contexts in other countries.
 That is also the case in the context of land acquisitions and other business activities which have an impact on the enjoyment of access to productive resources, including land.
 States parties should ensure that the investors domiciled in other countries and investing in farmland overseas do not deprive individuals or communities of access to land or associated resources on which they depend for their livelihood.
 That may imply imposing a due diligence obligation on investors to ensure that the land that they acquire or lease has not been acquired in violation of international norms and guidelines.
+Where human rights defenders have been attacked as a result of their peaceful protection of land rights in the context of a land grab and where there is a proven link with a business enterprise domiciled in another country, States parties should ensure that the business enterprise is held accountable.

 Extraterritorial obligation to fulfil